hjwp/Test-Driven-Django-Tutorial/tutorial01.rst

     body = self.browser.find_element_by_tag_name('body')

-``find_element_by_tag_name`` tells Selenium to look through the page and find the HTML element for a particular tag - in this case, ``body``, which means the whole of the visible part of the page.
+``find_element_by_tag_name``, which tells Selenium to look through the page and find the HTML element for a particular tag - in this case, ``body``, which means the whole of the visible part of the page.
 The method returns an ``WebElement`` object, which represents the HTML element.

 Finally, we get to an assertion - where we say what we expect, and the test should pass or fail at this point: